danielmwatkins/ift_cal-val/README.md

 * Table 1: Study regions (text in Jupyter notebook)
 * Figure 1: Map of study regions
 * Table 2: Number of images of each size
+The notebook `IFT case specifications.ipynb` produces CSV files to be fed into the IFT pipeline with the parameters of scenes to download.
+The specification files have a "location" column with entries in the format

 ## Calibration
 The goal of the calibration is to identify an "optimal" set of parameters for the IFT algorithm.
 Optimal is in quotes because optimization requires a set of metrics, and there isn't just one set of ways that something can be optimized.
 Hence, we need to describe a set of metrics, which will be used both for calibration and for reporting the uncertainties in the validation section.